Interactions-HSG/RoPudica/README.md

     }
 ```

 Build the docker image with `docker build --tag linkedin-scraping-flask-docker .` so that it can be used by the docker compose file.
-This does not use the slim pre-bruilt image, as it requires a pap dependency to be installed directly from git, which is not included in the slim image.
+This does not use the slim pre-bruilt image, as it requires a pip dependency to be installed directly from git, which is not included in the slim image.

 ## posture_processor